 Yet, certain dialogues share a natural affinity, if not an obvious chronological affinity, such as the Phaedrus and the Symposium, which both touch on the question of love.
 The Republic and the Laws share a natural affinity as the city in speech is dangerously born in the Republic, while the Laws seeks to actually found a new city.
 Additionally, the Minos (now considered apocryphal) is a natural introduction to the Laws.
 The Protagoras, Gorgias, Euthydemus, and the Meno all show Socrates engaging with a rival sophist, some in rather bombastic confrontations.
 One might say only two dialogues portray Socrates outside the city proper – the Phaedrus and the Republic.
 The Laws is the only dialogue not to feature Socrates (instead of Socrates we meet the Athenian Stranger – a character Aristotle interpreted as Socrates, while Cicero thought he was a stand-in for Plato).

-Yet another approach to exploring the dialogues might be to seek the most ‘historically accurate’ dialogues – in other words, which ones showed Plato as present, and therefore capable of presenting the most full picture of Socrates.
+Yet another approach to exploring the dialogues might be to seek the most ‘historically accurate’ dialogues – in other words, which ones showcase Plato as present, and therefore capable of offering the most full picture of Socrates.
 We know Plato is absent and possibly ill (per Phaedo) in the Phaedo, and yet he is present and mentioned by name in the Apology.
 Other dialogues like the Symposium and the Theaetetus have many layers of reiterating, and thus can perhaps not entirely be trusted accounts of Socrates, while the Republic is narrated directly by Socrates the following day, perhaps to Critias.
 It is Socrates’s apologia.
 Here, the division between narrated and performed dialogues plays a key role – some dialogues happen in the midst of action (in which Plato is the narrator), and others are framed and recounted by a narrator (in which Plato obfuscates his personal authority behind a layer of confusion).
-These latter dialogues are worth paying attention to, as Plato has revealed something deeper about himself in his dialogues that seem to deliberately confuse their authorship.
+These latter dialogues are worth paying attention to, as Plato has revealed something deeper about himself in his dialogues while seeming to deliberately confuse readers as to his authorship.